Plumsail/forms-docs/SharePoint/how-to/docx-to-pdf.rst

    :alt: Initialize variable

-The Flow will create PDF and send email only if “Send PDF” is checked, so we add a condition first.
+The Flow will create PDF and send email only if "Send PDF" is checked, so we add a condition first.

 |pic5|

 .. |pic5| image:: ../images/how-to/docx-to-pdf/condition.png
    :alt: condition

-“If no” section will stay blank and in “If yes” section we will add the following steps:
+"If no" section will stay blank and in "If yes" section we will add the following steps:

 First, we get file content of the template file, in this case, **.docx**.
 You need to specify the SharePoint site URL and path to your file.
 You can use different connectors to get files from other locations.